ckotzbauer/sbom-operator/README.md

 ## Overview

 This operator maintains a central place to track all packages and software used in all those images in a Kubernetes cluster.
 For this a Software Bill of
 Materials (SBOM) is generated from each image with Syft.
 They are all stored in one or more targets.
-Currently Git, Dependency Track and OCI-Registry are supported.
+Currently Git, Dependency Track, OCI-Registry and ConfigMaps are supported.
 With this it is possible to do further analysis, [vulnerability scans](https://github.com/ckotzbauer/vulnerability-operator) and much more in a single place.
 To prevent scans of images that have already been analyzed pods are annotated with the imageID of the already processed image.